Samoan Americans: Military

-Significant numbers of Samoan Americans serve in the U.S. Military.
+Significant numbers of Samoan Americans serve in the US military.
 American Samoa has the highest rate of military enlistment of any state or territory.

 Sports

 American football is the most popular sport in American Samoa.
 Per capita, the Samoan Islands have produced the highest number of National Football League players.
 In 2010, it was estimated that a boy born to Samoan parents is 56 times more likely to get into the NFL than any other boy in America.